ci-for-research/self-hosted-runners/ubuntu-surf-hpc-cloud/README.md

 ansible-playbook playbook.yml
 ```

-The log of the runner, ssh to the server and run
+To view the log of the runner, you can connect to the server via ssh and run

 ```shell
 journalctl -u actions.runner.*